JenPage/Showcase/readme.md

 # Showcase

 A Laravel package which adds the ability to create "showcases", or view boxes which contain cards of items.
 It also includes an admin panel to manage showcases, which can only be accessed by a logged-in Auth user.
+Intended for use by Laravel 5.5+

 > Still being developed!